JonathonLuiten/TrackEval/Readme.md

 The implementation of CLEARMOT and ID metrics aligns perfectly with the [MOTChallengeEvalKit](https://github.com/dendorferpatrick/MOTChallengeEvalKit).

 By default the code prints results to the screen, saves results out as both a summary txt file and a detailed results csv file, and outputs plots of the results.
+All outputs are by default saved to the 'tracker' folder for each tracker.

 ## Running the code